tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today was a very busy day at work so I only had time to solve some bugs on my instagram bot with Python.

 **Thoughts**: I'm studying some stuffs about the software that we are using at work, but I'm still trying to keep the studies about python, javascript and web development.

+### Day 41 June 23, 2020

+**Today's Progress**: Today I fixed a bug in my instagram bot, it is almost 100% done.
+I also started to read the book The Passionate Programmer and I'm already in love with this book.

+**Thoughts**: Read programming books is a practice that I have to do more.
+It's very good to improve my skills and learn with high skilled developers.